Skip links

 The most important thing to know before starting IVF with a known tubal issue is whether a hydrosalpinx is present.
 If it is, addressing the tube before the IVF cycle significantly improves the chances of success.
 This is a conversation worth having explicitly with the treating doctor.

 At Sudha Fertility Centre, Dr. S. Dhanabagyam, Dr. S. Pradeepa, and the team perform comprehensive tubal assessments including HSG, sonosalpingography, and diagnostic laparoscopy, and recommend the most appropriate path based on the diagnosis, age, and overall fertility picture.
-Sudha Fertility Centre has dedicated teams across Hyderabad, Chennai, and Coimbatore to support patients through every stage of treatment.
+Sudha Fertility Centre has dedicated teams across Bangalore, Hyderabad, Chennai, and Coimbatore to support patients through every stage of treatment.

 If a cycle is not successful, the team will review what happened, discuss what can be adjusted, and outline the next steps before any further decisions are made.